JoongWonSeo/pointcloud/readme.md

 # 3D Point Cloud Autoencoder

+## Packages and Features

+This installable package provides two main features:

+1. `robosuite_envs` are robosuite-based environments for gymnasium-robotics API (more specifically, the Multi-Goal Env API / `GoalEnv` Interface):
+    - Basically plug-and-play for any RL algorithms based on Gym, including DDPG, HER, HGG, etc.
+    - Additionally, it provides a ObservationEncoder interface which can be used to modularly plug in a vision module (see below) into any robosuite environment.
+Concrete implementations of this is only provided in the vision module (simple ground-truth observer included)

+2. `vision` package contains the vision module:
+    - The underlying PyTorch model and training procedure, including training data generation and training script (TODO: move sim.utils PC generation to vision)
+    - Some point cloud loss functions (Chamfer Distance, Weighted Earth Mover Distance)
+    - various utilities for visualization, PyTorch Dataset for point clouds, point cloud transformations in `torchvision.transforms` style (downsampling, filtering, normalization, etc.)

 ## Structure

 cfg.py: global configuration that has an effect on the training and simulation, in order to make it easier to switch between different configurations and increase reproducibility and reduce the number of command line arguments